Connecting the Kinglake Ranges

-- To promote and support the development of a sense of community spirit and involvement within the Kinglake Ranges.
+2. Promote and support the development of a sense of community spirit and involvement, within the Kinglake Ranges to strengthen local partnerships and community connection.

-- To secure funding and support for the development of programs and other activities designed to meet community needs.
+3. Secure funding and support for the development of services, programs, and other activities (including material aid) that are accessible, low cost and designed to meet community needs.

-- To provide a non-political and non-sectarian environment for community participation and inclusion.
+5. Provide a non-political, non-sectarian environment for community participation and inclusion.

 Community Engagement Officer